 Dinner: Dinner at a local restaurant

-Morning: Field trip to the Morris Thompson Cultural Center to visit with Native Elders and hear their personal life histories on growing up in the villages of Alaska and the changes that World War 2 and statehood brought to them.
+Morning: Lunch with elders the first day possible. figure it out Field trip to the Morris Thompson Cultural Center to visit with Native Elders and hear their personal life histories on growing up in the villages of Alaska and the changes that World War 2 and statehood brought to them.

 Afternoon: Field trip to the Ice Art Park